emoacht/WpfFixedTest/README.md

 # WPF Fixed Test

-Test a window whose size is fixed regardless of the DPI of a monitor except non-client area (title bar).
+Test a window whose physical size is fixed regardless of the DPI of a monitor.